sphinx-doc/sphinx/doc/usage/configuration.rst

    .. versionadded:: 1.3

-.. confval:: numfig_reset
+.. confval:: numfig_restart
    :type: :code-py:`bool`
    :default: :code-py:`False`

-   If :code-py:`True`, then Sphinx resets figure numbering every time Sphinx encounters a :rst:dir:`toctree` directive with the ``:numbered:`` option activated.
-Use this option to make HTML and/or EPUB figure numbers correspond to LaTeX figure numbers when using :confval:`latex_documents` to group files into multiple LaTeX documents.
+   If :code-py:`True`, then Sphinx restarts figure numbering every time Sphinx encounters a :rst:dir:`toctree` directive with the ``:numbered:`` option activated.
+You can use this option to make HTML/EPUB figure numbers correspond to LaTeX figure numbers when using :confval:`latex_documents` to group files into multiple LaTeX documents.

    .. note::

       This option does not change the figure numbers assigned by the LaTeX builder.

-   .. versionadded:: 8.4
+   .. versionadded:: 8.3

 .. confval:: numfig_secnum_depth